Allianz earnings down as asset management, insurance hit

 Group operating profit fell 7.5 percent to 2.45 billion euros, with all business segments posting declines.
 However, asset management performed better than analysts expected, with a 14 percent drop.

-Allianz has been working to contain third-party investor outflows at Pacific Investment Management Co (Pimco), which totaled 16 billion euros in the third quarter but were the lowest in two years.
+Allianz has been working to contain third-party investor outflows at Pacific Investment Management Co (Pimco), which totalled 16 billion euros in the third quarter but were the lowest in two years.

 "Operating performance in asset management surprised positively with strong performance fees, although net outflows remained too high," Equinet Bank analyst Phlipp Haessler said.